Tembrel/rrlock/README.md

 Old AbstractQueuesSynchronizer examples.
 None of this has been seriously tested.

-`GenderLock.java` and `RRLock.java` are very similar.
-Not sure which is the more authoritative version.
+There's a lot of overlap between these sources.
+Not sure which is the most authoritative.